395t/coding-assignment-week-8-vit-1/README.md

 Below we show results for training these models across the CIFAR-10, STL-10, and Caltech101 datasets.

 ### LeViT Implementation

+All levit model were trained on 1 gpu.
-Refer the readme for Levit implementation.
+Refer the readme under src/levit/ for running Levit model.

 #### Results